testabhi/deldir/README.md

 ### Building

-Running `./build.sh` from the `deldir` source folder will build `deldir` for you.
-If you cannot run `build.sh` for whatever reason, you should be able to manually compile `deldir` with something similar to:
+Running `make` from the `deldir` source folder will build `deldir` for you.
+If you cannot run `make` for whatever reason, you should be able to manually compile `deldir` with something similar to:

 `cc -o deldir deldir.c`

 Replace `cc` with your compiler's name if it's not usable as `cc`.

+Note that `make` will run `strip` on the compiled executable by default.
+If you don't want `strip` to be run (perhaps because `strip` removes debug symbols), just run `make deldir` instead.

 ### Running